vbwx/finddup/Manual.md

     Only compare files matching the pattern _glob_.

     Run `perldoc Text::Glob` to learn about pattern syntax.
+    Do not forget to put the pattern in quotes if it contains wildcard characters!

 - **-X** _glob_

     Do not compare files matching the pattern _glob_.

     Run `perldoc Text::Glob` to learn about pattern syntax.
+    Do not forget to put the pattern in quotes if it contains wildcard characters!

 - **-i**